SAP-samples/hana-shine-xsa/README.md

-SHINEfor XSA SAP HANA 2.0 SPS00
+SHINE for SAP HANA Extended Application Services, Advanced Model (SHINE for XS Advanced ) SAP HANA 2.0 SPS00
 ===============
-SAP HANA Interactive Education, or SHINE, is a demo application that makes it easy to learn how to build applications on SAP HANA extended application services advanced model.
-This demo application is delivered as a package that contains sample data and design-time developer objects for the applications database tables, views, OData and user interface.
-The application consists of the following packages:
+This release of the application consists of the following packages: